chihkuanyeh/Representer_Point_Selection/README.md

 # Representer_Point_Selection
-code release for Representer point Selection for Explaining Deep Neural Network
+Code release for Representer point Selection for Explaining Deep Neural Network

+Experiments code for reproducing the figures in the paper are in experiments folder.